lkndl/typst-bioinfo-thesis/modules/template.typ

   ////////////////////////////////////////////////
   // actual document content starts here
+  // define a page numbering, but don't show it set page(numbering: "a", footer: [])
   // The front matter:
   make-cover(args)
+  // break to a right-handed page pagebreak(weak: true, to: "odd")
-  set page(numbering: "i", footer: [])
+  // re-define the page numbering, but still don't show it set page(numbering: "i", footer: []) make-title(args)
-  make-title(args)
+  // again break to a right-handed page pagebreak(weak: true, to: "odd")
-  set page(footer: get-pagination(args.pagination-align))
+  // from now on, show some page numbers set page(footer: get-pagination(args.pagination-align)) declare-page(args)
-  declare-page(args)
   abstract(